Skip to main content

 Config variables are variables that are used to store a wide range of information, including API keys, URLs, database connection strings, and other configuration settings that are used throughout the bot flow.
 By storing these values, bot builders can use them across multiple flows without modifying any code.

-To create a config variable:
+To create a config variable, follow these steps:

 • Variable name: Enter a name for the variable.